WeblateOrg/weblate/docs/admin/config.rst

 The API host might be different from what you use in the web browser, for example GitHub API is accessed as ``api.github.com``.

+The credentials can also be overridden in :ref:`component-push` or :ref:`component-repo` (if push URL is not configured), these take precedence over the ones specified in the configuration file.

 The following configuration is available for each host:

 ``username``